arcusmaximus/SottrModTools/Documentation.md

 you could overwrite a material by another and change just one texture reference, keeping the shader references and the other textures.

+## String modding

+Apart from resources, you can also mod files.
+The most useful file to mod right now is pcx64-w\local\locals.bin, which contains all the strings displayed in the game: menu items, subtitles, outfit names/descriptions, and so on.

+As indicated by the file extension, locals.bin is a binary file, but the extractor automatically converts it to JSON for convenience.
+Once extracted, you can change any strings you like.
+To keep an overview, you can also remove any strings you don't intend to modify.

+Once you're done making changes, you can pack your (complete or partial) JSON file into your mod, making sure to use the same folder structure and file name as produced by the extractor.
+The mod manager will then create a new locals.bin that includes your changes.

 ## Mod packaging

-Creating mods for installation with the manager is quite simple: just throw the modified resource files in a folder or compressed archive (.zip/.7z/.rar) and you're done.
+Creating mods for installation with the manager is quite simple: just put the modified resources and files into a folder or compressed archive (.zip/.7z/.rar) and you're done.
 There's no need to include any .drm files (in fact, these aren't extracted in the first place).

 > [!TIP]